Evangelos Kofos: Life and career

-Evangelos Kofos has been a Special Adviser on Balkan affairs at the Hellenic Foundation for European and Foreign Policy, Athens, Greece.
+Kofos was a special adviser on Balkan affairs at the Hellenic Foundation for European and Foreign Policy, Athens, Greece.

 In 1995 he was appointed visiting fellow on Greek studies at Brasenose College, Oxford.
 Prior to this he had served for over thirty years at the Greek Ministry of Foreign Affairs as Special Consultant on Balkan Affairs and retired with the rank of ambassador-counselor.